By Daniel Kimbell*

 In an optional Phase 0 trial, the pharmacodynamics (how a vaccine affects the body) and the pharmacokinetics (what the body does to the vaccine) are studied.
 For a vaccine under study, the Phase 0 trial looks into the absorption, distribution, metabolization, excretion of the vaccine, and the vaccine’s interactions within the body, all to confirm that nothing is amiss.

-Phase I trials primarily involve screening a vaccine for safety.
+Phase I clinical trials primarily involve screening a vaccine for safety.
 Phase 1 clinical trials are generally small and involve testing in humans to evaluate safety, determine safe dosage ranges, and identify possible side effects.
 Failure to pass Phase I means the clinical development stops.

-Assuming that the findings of the Phase I trial are that the experimental vaccine is safe and does not have serious side effects, the researchers can move to Phase II clinical trials.
-Phase II trials are larger than Phase I trials and are used to preliminary establish the efficacy of a vaccine in a “treatment group” compared to in a “placebo control group.”
+Assuming that the findings of the Phase I clinical trial are that the experimental vaccine is safe and does not have serious side effects, the researchers can move to Phase II clinical trials.
+Phase II clinical trials are larger than Phase I clinical trials and are used to preliminary establish the efficacy of a vaccine in a “treatment group” compared to in a “placebo control group.”
 Phase II trials can also include dose-finding to optimize the dose.
 Phase II trials are usually run as a double-blind trial where the study participants and the researchers do not know if a study participant is receiving the experimental vaccine or a placebo.
 Sometimes because of ethical concerns, clinical trials forego having a placebo group and instead compare the results from participants receiving the experimental vaccine against the results from the general population.

 If the experimental vaccine shows promising safety and efficacy in Phase II trials, Phase III clinical trials follow, and involve a larger group of study participants to confirm efficacy, evaluate effectiveness, and further tease out possible side effects.
 The FDA requires that the Phase III trials take place at multiple test locations (often around the world) and with different patient populations, e.g., young, old, all genders, various races, etc. The FDA prefers to have at least two separate Phase III trials before granting marketing approval.
 However, with overwhelmingly positive Phase III results, this requirement is often relaxed.